Arti2189/quinstreet-app/README.md

 - Support for dynamic styling based on props
 - Media queries for responsive design

-The application features a background color transition effect that alternates between light colors.
+The application features a background color transition effect that alternates between two colors.

 ## Deployment